 - University Medical School - 6 years

-- Foundation program for doctors - 2 years
+- Pre-Medical Preparatory Program - 2 years

-- Specialty, general practice - 3-5 years.
+- Specialty, general medical practice - 3 to 5 years.

 - 2 years - theory

 - 2 years - theory, 3 years - clinical work, 1 year - practice.

 Teaching is in German, except for some master's degree courses.
 There is a limited number of places on medical programmes.

 - Education which he/she is allowed to continue his/her studies.
 Usually about 80% of students take it.
 The state system of the country controls the number of applicants - the number of foreign students may not exceed 8%.